 - find yourself hunching your back and shoulders in stressful situations

 Daily activities, such as bending, driving, lifting, twisting and repetitive movements may result in a ‘bad back’.
-This is why your chiropractor will want to understand how you tackle these everyday movements.
-He/she will also ask about any major traumas to your back such as: car accidents falls sporting injuries lifting heavy weights
+This is why your clinician will want to understand how you tackle these everyday movements.
+He/she will also ask about any major traumas to your back such as car accidents, falls, sporting injuries, and lifting heavy weights

 Treating the cause, not the symptoms

-Chiropractic, unlike painkilling drugs, treats the cause of pain, not just the pain itself.
-The chiropractors at this clinic will carry out a full examination, and ask you questions about your pain, medical history and lifestyle, to try and discover the cause of your back pain and offer a diagnosis of your complaint.
-Then your treatment will begin, often with gentle, specific adjustments (the chiropractic word for manipulation) done by hand, to free stiff joints and remove spinal nerve irritation.
+Chiropractic and osteopathy, unlike painkilling drugs, treats the cause of pain, not just the pain itself.
+The clinicians at this clinic will carry out a full examination, and ask you questions about your pain, medical history and lifestyle, to try and discover the cause of your back pain and offer a diagnosis of your complaint.
+Then your treatment will begin, often with gentle, specific adjustments (or manipulations) done by hand, to free stiff joints and remove spinal nerve irritation.
 This effective drug-free treatment is generally painless, although you may feel some short-term discomfort if your back is very sore.
-Your chiropractor may recommend ice or heat treatment and specific exercises.
+Your clinician may recommend ice or heat treatment and specific exercises.

 Is it a slipped/prolapsed disc?